 Probably so!
 It seems that the entities love this theater, especially when there is activity on stage.
 These entities love the arts and music, and make there presences known, according to many eye-witness reports.
 I couldn’t find any hard evidence gathered, that was made public, but it seems to be an active paranormal site.

 28 Chestnut Street

 Portsmouth, NH 03801

-Chestnut Street’s direct cross streets are Congress, which is a one-way street running west, and Porter St., a tiny alley-size street that is also a one way street going east, and is located a block north of State St. and the Rockingham Hotel building.
+Chestnut Street’s direct cross streets are Congress, which is a one-way street running west, and Porter Street, a tiny alley-size street that is also a one way street going east, and is located a block north of State Street and the Rockingham Hotel building.
 Chestnut Street connects Congress St. and Porter Street.
 State Street is a one way street, running east.
-Middle Street(1) runs north/south right past Porter Street, but it may be easier to park on State Street, or use the parking lots across the street off of Bridge St. and Maplewood, (MAP) and walk to the Portsmouth Music Hall.
+Middle Street(1) runs north/south right past Porter Street, but it may be easier to park on State Street, or use the parking lots across the street off of Bridge Street and Maplewood, (MAP) and walk to the Portsmouth Music Hall.

 Be sure you are armed with a GPS or maps.

 Our Haunted Paranormal Stories are Written by Julie Carr